 In the Choose a network authentication method list, click the method you want to use.

 You must be logged on as an administrator to perform these steps.

 To complete this procedure, you must first enable the Wired AutoConfig service, which is turned off by default.

-In the Services dialog box, click the Standard tab, right-click Wired AutoConfig, and then click Start.
+In the Services dialog box, click the Standard tab at the bottom of main pane, right-click Wired AutoConfig, and then click Start.

 Right-click the connection that you want to enable 802.1X authentication for, and then click Properties.